wongprom/react-complete-guide-assignment/README.md

 - Add styling of your choice to your components/ elements in the components - both with inline styles and stylesheets

 # ` NOTE `
-Everything below this text comes whene you use create-react-app.
+Everything below this text comes when you use command "create-react-app".

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>